great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 ## SQLite

-Connect GX to a SQLite database to access Source Data.
+Connect GX to a SQLite database to access source data.

 ### Prerequisites